mshojaei77/Python-Course/README.md

 - Scraping RSS and ATOM feeds
 - Dealing with CAPTCHAs and login pages
 - Batch Scripting for automating large scale scraping tasks

-### Week 8: Building Social Media Bots with Python 🤖
-- Understanding Social Media APIs and their usage in Python
-- Twitter API and basics of Tweepy library for building Twitter bots
-- Creating a Twitter bot that tweets automatically and liking/commenting on tweets using bots
-- Introduction to Telegram and working with its API using libraries like Pyrogram and Telethon
+- Introduction to Telegram and working with its API using libraries like Pyrogram
-- Building Telegram bots for automating tasks such as sending messages, forwarding media files etc.
-- Using Twilio for building SMS bots
-- Introduction to Discord and working with its API in Python
-- Scraping Social Media Platforms such as Instagram using Instaloader and instabot
+- Scraping Social Media Platforms such as Telegram, Twitter, Instagram
-- Building WhatsApp bots with WhatsApp Business API and getcontact
-- Automating Spotify with Spotipy for building music bots
 - Torrent automation using Python
 - Introduction to OSINT (Open Source Intelligence) and its applications in social media scraping
-- OAuth2 for authentication and authorization
 - Deploying bots on cloud platforms like Heroku and AWS

-### Week 9: GUI Development with Python 📱
+### Week 8: GUI Development with Python 📱
 - Introduction to GUI development and its benefits
-- Basics of PyQT6 and other popular GUI libraries such as Tkinter, Flet etc.
+- Basics of PyQT5 and PyQt6
-- Creating simple GUI applications
 - Event handling and callback functions for implementing interactivity
 - Working with images in GUI applications using Pillow
 - Bundling your GUI application into an executable using Pyinstaller
+- Introduction to Phone App Development using Flet
 - Introduction to Phone App Development using Kivy and Buildozer.

-### Week 10: Web Development with Python 💻
+### Week 9: Web Development with Python 💻
 - Introduction to web development and its components
 - Understanding HTTP and REST APIs
 - Introduction to Django framework and its features